mgreenig/COVIDENCE-survey/README.md

 ```

 and maps the respondent postcodes to IMD deciles and ranks.
-For Northern Irish postcodes, we use urllib and Beautiful Soup to input the respondent postcodes into the [web API](https://deprivation.nisra.gov.uk/) provided by the Northern Irish government and save the resulting output.
+For Northern Irish postcodes, we use urllib and BeautifulSoup to input the respondent postcodes into the [web API](https://deprivation.nisra.gov.uk/) provided by the Northern Irish government and save the resulting output.

 The patient mappings to IMD ranks and deciles are saved as a CSV file (not included in this repository).